olegantonyan/mpz/README.md

 - Supports internet radio in `m3u` and `pls` playlists formats;
 - Supports CUE sheets;
 - Supports MPRIS on Linux for remote control (for example, via [KDE Connect](https://kdeconnect.kde.org/));
-- Configuration in 2 yaml files: one for global (portable between computers) and one local (for settings specific to the current installation).
+- Configuration in 2 yaml files: one for global (portable between computers) and one local (for settings specific to the current installation);

-## Limitations

-- Uses external codecs installed on your OS (through QtMultimedia, using ffmpeg or GStreamer backend on Linux);
-- Lacks some "expected" features like tracks rearranging within playlist;
-- Global hotkeys don't work in Wayland.

-Starting at Qt 6.4, QtMultimedia supports ffmpeg backend on Linux.
-You can enable it via environment variable QT_MEDIA_BACKEND: `QT_MEDIA_BACKEND=ffmpeg mpz`.

-NOTE: currently on openSUSE Tumbleweed (~ year 2024) they seem to be using ffmpeg by default and this may cause issues.
-You can switch to gstreamer via the same environment variable `QT_MEDIA_BACKEND=gstreamer mpz`.
+- [mpd](https://musicpd.org) client mode support (version 2.0.0+).

 ## Installation